AgentSamSA/mtg-mechanics-parser/README.md

 The project transforms raw card data from [Scryfall](https://scryfall.com/) into structured gameplay features by parsing a card's Oracle text, identifying game mechanics, extracting quantitative features, and assigning a weighted power score.

+This project is a continuation on our [previous work](https://github.com/AgentSamSA/Creature-Power-Creep-in-MtG) on scoring creature cards in *Magic: The Gathering*.

 Unlike traditional tabular datasets, *Magic* card text encodes structured game rules in natural-language form, including actions, triggered events, costs, restrictions, and continuous effects.
 As a result, evaluating card strength is a non-trivial task even for experienced *Magic: The Gathering* players, as it requires interpreting mechanics embedded in text rather than explicit structured fields.

 Additionally, similar gameplay mechanics can be expressed through many distinct textual patterns.
 This makes rule-based parsing challenging, requiring a large set of pattern-matching rules and feature-specific extraction logic.